Why Midwest Mixed-Use Urban Environments are Trending Upward

-As city dwellers increasingly seek spaces that maximize convenience and connection, mixed-use developments can unlock potential by offering variety and vibrancy under one roof.
+As city dwellers increasingly seek public spaces that maximize convenience and connection, mixed-use developments can unlock potential by offering variety and vibrancy under one roof.

-The Rise of Live, Work, Play
+The Rise of Live, Work, Play Urban Spaces

-Mixed-use developments–environments that blend retail, restaurants, offices and residential spaces–are not new to the real estate landscape: they have been a popular choice for over a decade.
+Mixed-use developments–environments that blend retail, restaurants, offices and residential spaces–are not new to the real estate and construction landscape: they have been a popular choice for over a decade.
 Properties that blend commercial and residential space offer a live, work, play model to locals, who can enjoy proximity to recreational outlets for eating, drinking, shopping and entertainment.

-In many ways, the live, work, play model takes what is attractive about a city lifestyle and maximizes it.
+In many ways, the live, work, play model of urban development takes what is attractive about a city lifestyle and maximizes it.
 Urban settings are exciting places to live because residents can walk from place to place, enjoying proximity to work and amenities like shops and restaurants.

 Consumers benefit from walkable environments, eliminating long commutes.
 Less driving means more walking, promoting a healthy lifestyle, minimizing pollution and creating more time for connection with family, colleagues and friends.

-Hybridized retail models allow business owners to curate consumer experiences, combining multiple, desirable opportunities under one roof.
+Hybridized retail models allow business owners to create and curate consumer experiences, combining multiple, desirable opportunities under one roof.
 Customers can enjoy a coffee while shopping for clothing, sample wines while visiting an art exhibit, or browse for records in a local brewery.

 By adding second or third components to commercial spaces, business owners can enjoy the benefits of multiple revenue streams while keeping overheads low.
-Consumers who would have had to travel to several different locations can now take advantage of multiple experiences in an immersive environment that can evolve from day to night.
+Consumers who would have had to travel to several different locations can now take advantage of multiple experiences in an immersive urban environment that can evolve from day to night.